jmil/Bioe421_521-MicrocontrollerApplications/Lab_10--GitWorkflows/Lab10--GitWorkflows.md

 ## Final Project

-Work for the rest of lab class on your final project.
-Consult with your Instructor and TA, formulate ideas, make a working plan, and get to work!
+Use your remaining class time to work on your team final project and discuss the plan and upcoming milestones in detail with your Instructor and TA.

 ## Shutdown Procedure